AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 backgrounds, without relation to the universe - the construction

-of which people at the time had no idea) .
+of which people at the time had no idea).

 This view changed dramatically after Hubble's discovery of the expansion

-all galaxies from each other into the past,
+of all galaxies from each other into the past,

 against the flow of time, we inevitably come to the moment when